-Taylor’s Take: What Happens When You Dress Better Than Your GF?
+What to Do When You Dress Better Than Your Girlfriend?

 We know this guy isn’t alone in his feelings and more importantly—he’s not wrong for feeling them.
 SG has received a fair few letters and comments like this over the years, asking us what to do when you feel like you care more about style and grooming than your partner.
 It happens, and telling you to “suck it up and deal” is not how we roll at SG HQ.